 This includes the BOM, or bill of materials.

 This is an optional step, and depends on your project and price range.

 3. PCB Layout

 This is the step where you or your electronics engineer will create the PCB layout from your schematic: turning “the abstract schematic (blueprint) into a real world physical PCB layout.”

-4. Electronics Fabrication
+4. Electronics Fabrication and Assembly

 After fabrication of the board, microchips and components are soldered on.